 PSOs are established to address the educational needs of children of Filipinos overseas, and eventually facilitate their reintegration into the Philippine educational system.
-The schools also provide a venue for the teaching and propagation of the Filipino culture and heritage among Filipino youth overseas, and serve as a locus for Filipino community activity.
+The schools also provide a venue for the teaching and propagation of the Filipino culture and heritage among Filipino youth overseas and serve as a locus for Filipino community activity.

-The Inter-Agency Committee on Philippine Schools Overseas (IACPSO) was established through Executive Order No. 252 to serve as policy-making body and forum for discussion and resolution of issues concerning the establishment, operation and management of PSOs.
+The Inter-Agency Committee on Philippine Schools Overseas (IACPSO) was established through Executive Order No. 252 to serve as a policy-making body and forum for discussion and resolution of issues concerning the establishment, operation, and management of PSOs.
 Composed of five (5) member-agencies, the Committee is co-chaired by the DepEd and the Department of Foreign Affairs.
 Other members are the Department of Labor and Employment, the Overseas Workers Welfare Administration, and the Commission on Filipinos Overseas (CFO), which also serves as the Committee Secretariat.

-As of March 2011, there are forty (40) PSOs operating in ten (10) countries – Bahrain, China, East Timor, Greece, Kuwait, Libya, Oman, Qatar, Kingdom of Saudi Arabia, and United Arab Emirates.
+As of March 2011, there are forty (40) PSOs operating in ten (10) countries – Bahrain, China, East Timor, Greece, Kuwait, Libya, Oman, Qatar, Kingdom of Saudi Arabia, and the United Arab Emirates.
 Of these schools, thirty-five (35) have Certificates of Recognition or Government Permits issued by the Philippine DepEd and seven (5) have provisional permits.
-There is an estimated 27,500 students currently enrolled in PSOs at various levels, from pre-elementary, elementary, and high school.
+There are an estimated 27,500 students currently enrolled in PSOs at various levels, from pre-elementary, elementary, and high school.

 In collaboration with the IACPSO, the CFO initiated the holding of nine (9) Conferences on the Management and Operation of Philippine Schools Overseas, which were held in Bahrain (2000), Manila (2002), Bahrain (2004), Puerto Princesa City, Palawan (2005), Xiamen, China (2006), Mactan, Cebu (2007), Dubai, UAE (2008), Davao City (2009), and Bohol (2010).
 The conferences were conducted with the following objectives: (1) ensure knowledge and understanding of specific policies and regulations governing the establishment, operation, and management of PSOs, (2) discuss and arrive at long-term solutions to various problems encountered by PSOs, (3) strengthen linkages and networking, and promote inter-school activities among PSOs, and (4) define possible areas of collaboration among the schools, larger Filipino community, the host government, and agencies of the Philippine government.